 Pasteurized eggs provide peace of mind when it comes to food safety, particularly when preparing recipes featuring raw or undercooked eggs.
 And if you're cooking for young kids, pregnant women, the elderly, or anyone with a compromised immune system, the decreased risk of foodborne disease might be worth the flavor trade-off.

 One solution is to use pasteurized eggs (which can even be done in the microwave).
 Pasteurized eggs are gently heated in their shells, just enough to kill the bacteria but not enough to actually cook the egg, making them safe to use in any recipe that calls for uncooked or partially cooked eggs.
 Note that poached eggs and eggs prepared over easy or sunny-side up aren't fully cooked.

 Moreover, because of cross-contamination risk, if you're cooking for someone in one of the categories mentioned above, you might want to use pasteurized eggs anyway.

 For a long time, the only pasteurized egg products that were available to consumers were liquid eggs or liquid egg whites.
 It was difficult, if not impossible, to find pasteurized shell eggs in a normal grocery store.

-The slightly less-than-amazing news is that the eggs don't taste that great.
-That eggy flavor you want from an egg was a little thinned-out somehow.
-Maybe you wouldn't notice the difference; a little salt will help, in any case.
+The less-than-stellar news is that the eggs don't taste that great.
+That eggy flavor you want from an egg seems a little thin.
+Maybe you won't notice the difference; a little salt might help.

 "Mushy" is not a nice word to use for describing eggs, but it's the word that comes to mind.
-The eggs just weren't as firm as regular fresh eggs — they definitely lacked some of that "bite" you expect from a properly cooked, fluffy scrambled egg.
+Pasteurized eggs tend not to be as firm as their nonpasteurized counterparts—they definitely lack some of the "bite" you expect from a properly cooked, fluffy scrambled egg.

-The obvious solution is to use regular eggs for cooked egg recipes, and use pasteurized eggs for sauces and other recipes that call for raw eggs.
+The obvious solution is to use regular eggs for cooked egg recipes, and use pasteurized eggs for sauces and other recipes that call for raw or partially cooked eggs.